Qiskit/qiskit/docs/contributing_to_qiskit.rst

         to the PR**.
 #.
 You will be asked to sign the Qiskit Contributors License Agreement (CLA);
    please do so.
 #.
+A minimum of **three contributors** per language are necessary for any new
+   languages to be added, to receive official support from the administrators of the localization project.
+#.
+Among the group of contributors, a translation lead must be identified to serve
+   as a liaison with the administrators of the localization project.
+   The lead must contact: Yuri Kobayashi (yurik@jp.ibm.com) by email.
+#.
 In the `Qiskit-Docs <https://crowdin.com/project/qiskit-docs>`__
    Crowdin project, choose the language that you want to contribute to.